 Time to Diet?

 An overweight pet is not a healthy pet.
 Not only does excess weight affect a pet’s mobility, it can also affect lead to diabetes, osteoarthritis and even your pet’s breathing.
 And the effects of obesity can also affect your pet emotionally.
 If you are planning to travel, and your pet’s weight is not what it should be, then plan to cut back on food intake slowly and supplement with vegetables like green beans and small bits of carrots.
 You can discuss a dietary plan with your veterinarian.
+Consider an exercise routine.
 In the end, your pet will be more prepared to weather the stress of traveling after losing those excess pounds.

 A Trip to the Groomer